 Create Search Index Directory & Set License from File in GroupDocs.Search for Java

 Managing licenses efficiently is crucial, but before you can apply a license you first need to create a search index directory where GroupDocs.Search will store its data.
-In this guide we’ll walk through the entire process—from setting up the Maven dependencies to creating the index folder and finally applying the license from a file.
-By the end, you’ll have a fully licensed, ready‑to‑search Java application.
+In this guide we’ll walk through the entire process—from setting up the Maven dependencies to building the search index folder and finally applying the license from a file.
+By the end, you’ll have a fully licensed, ready‑to‑search Java application that unlocks full features of the library.

 Quick Answers